Orders route through Toast POS

 Toast lists Online Ordering inside its Digital Storefront suite and positions direct online ordering as commission-free with flat delivery fees, but package pricing should be confirmed with Toast.

-Source: Toast Online Ordering · 2026DoorDash's marketplace take rate from restaurants ranges from 13% on basic plans to 30% on Premier plans, before promotional add-ons.
+Source: Toast Online Ordering · 2026DoorDash's marketplace delivery commission ranges from 15% on Basic to 30% on Premier; pickup is listed separately at 6%.

 Source: DoorDash Merchant Pricing (public site) · 2026Uber Eats charges restaurants 15-30% commission per delivery order depending on plan tier (Basic, Plus, Premium).